iron-fish/website/docs/onboarding/rpc/config.md

 ---

-import JsDisplay from '../../../src/theme/components/Terminal/JsDisplay'
+import JsDisplay from '../../../src/theme/components/Terminal/JsDisplay' import GithubCodeLink from '../../../src/theme/components/Terminal/rpc/GithubCodeLink'

-## config/getConfig
+## <GithubCodeLink link="config/getConfig"/>config/getConfig

-Gets a subset of configuration values for a node
+Gets a subset of configuration values for a node.

+If the user flag is provided, a value will only be returned if the user set the configuration option.

 #### Request